highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 * Checking the end state of the reels to determine win/loss
 * Paying out pre-authorized funds

 [Click here](./slotMachineACScript.js) to download a pre-made "Slot Machine" Entity Server Script.
-Follow along with the comments in the code to understand what it's doing!
+This script is quite long and is arguably the most important element of this project!
+Follow along with the comments in the code to understand what it's doing.

 # 8. Run the Assignment Client script on your domain